fildpauz/jespr/README.md

 ### Instruction screens

 Instruction screens are screens of static text which are displayed at the beginning of the experiment immediately after the title screen.
+In the design file, the screens are listed as an array of objects where each object has the following settings.

+* `id` -- An identifier that will be used to identify the screen in the output file.
+The id must have a valid format (see specification further below) and be unique in the design file.
-In the design file, the screens are listed as an array of objects.
-Each object has just one reference, `instruction-screen`, the value of which is to be displayed as one screen.
-The value will be inserted into the screen exactly as is and may therefore contain minimal `html` mark-up.
+* `string` -- The text which is to be displayed as one screen.
+The text will be inserted into the screen exactly as is and may therefore contain minimal `html` mark-up.
 For example, `<p>`  can be used to mark paragraphs and `<br>` for line breaks.
 Furthermore, styling can be done with `<b>` for bold, `<i>` for italicized, and `<u>` for underlined text.
 [Note: At the moment, other `html` tags can be used, but this will be locked down in future versions of JESPR for security purposes.]

 Instruction screens will be visible for the minimum amount of time specified in the `min-instruction-time` setting.